Making Passover for the First Time? Here’s What You Need to Know

 Follow this three-step plan, and you'll have no problem pulling of Pesach.

 The first step is making sure you have a kosher for Pesach set of everything you’ll need for cooking.
 The best thing is you only gotta do it once!

-Since you’ll only be using the utensils and cookware for a week or so, they’ll last pretty much forever.
+Since you’ll only be using the utensils and cookware for a week or so at a time, they’ll last pretty much forever.

 Don’t sacrifice quality: Yes, buying a full set of kitchenware at one time is a huge expense.
-But don’t cheap out!
-When you’re frantically preparing a triple batch of potato kugel on erev yom tov, you will not want your vegetable peeler spazzing out on you.
-You don’t need to buy top-of-the-line stuff, but you’ll most likely regret kitchenware from the dollar store.
-Trust me on this one.
+If you might be making Pesach another year and if you're able to spend the money, it's worth it to by higher quality items.
+You don’t need to buy top-of-the-line stuff, and a couple of things from the dollar store won't hurt either.
+Just make sure to get better products where you might need them.
+When you’re preparing a triple batch of potato kugel on erev yom tov, you will not want your vegetable peeler spazzing out on you.

 • Set of cooking knives, dairy and meat